Oldbobb1/ElementBuilder/README.md

 - **Code Reduction**: Decreases the amount of code required for creating and setting up UI elements.
 - **Flexibility**: Easily customize styles and properties using style dictionaries.
 - **Extensibility**: Allows adding new methods and extending the framework’s functionality.

+## Installation

+Clone the repository: git clone https://github.com/Oldbobb1/ElementBuilder.git Open the project in Xcode.
+Build and run the app on the iOS simulator or a physical device.

 ## Main Methods and Classes